mhdpasha/arsene-project/README.md

 # Arsene Project
-Awesome webiste that built on Vanilla.
+Awesome website that built on Vanilla.

 ## About
 Arsene Project were created to provide content including website layouts and animations, publicly open